super-phreak/poshmon/README.md

 * `-PokedexIndex`
 * `-InternalIndex`

-You cannot combine the switches.
-There is also a `-Flip` switch to mirror the Sprite horizontally

 ## Current Objectives
 - [x] Python scripts to scrape Gameboy ROM binaries and gather the Pokémon
 - [x] Fonts is also there